mayuki/Chell/README.md

 EOF
 ```

-Chell.Run implicitly has several namespace usings and library references that can be used out-of-the-box.
+Chell.Run implicitly has some namespace imports and library references and can be used out-of-the-box.

 Implicitly specified `using`s: